How to use arbitrary measuring devices to perform almost perfect measurements: Reproducing general measurements

 Since the two distributions $P(a|0)$ and $P(a|1)$ are distinct, asymptotically the states $\ket{0}$ and $\ket{1}$ can be perfectly distinguished.
 As a second example, consider the degenerate qutrit measurement with POVM elements

 Using standard classical cloning, this measurement is not able to distinguish between the basis states $\ket{1}$ and $\ket{2}$, since they both lead to the same probability distribution $P(0|1) = P(0|2) = 0$ and $P(1|1) = P(1|2) = 1$.
-Consider therefore generalised classical cloning, with
+However, it is able to distinguish the basis state $\ket{0}$ from $\ket{1}$ and $\ket{2}$.
+If we were therefore to permute the states $\ket{0}$ and $\ket{1}$ we would be able to distinguish instead $\ket{1}$ from the other two.
+Using this idea, we can therefore consider a generalised cloning protocol, which consists of performing different hypothesis tests in parallel, by dividing the $N$ clones into $2$ groups.
+That is, we can consider the following protocol